 "I would particular like to highlight the documentation and support offered to students in association with their school experience.
 The School Placement tutor provides an evening support drop in system for students requiring additional help.
 The students are well supported during this element of their training and this is to be commended."

-This innovative course is a collaboration between Aston University and Newman University, two higher education institutions in Birmingham with expertise in science/mathematics and initial teacher education respectively.
-You will gain a thorough understanding of the principles and applications of chemistry and/or mathematics and have the opportunity to gain qualified teacher status (QTS), which is required to teach in UK state schools.
+This innovative course is a collaboration between Aston University and Newman University, two highly respected higher education institutions with expertise in science/mathematics and Initial Teacher Education (ITE) respectively.
+You will gain a thorough understanding of the principles and applications of chemistry and/or mathematics at Aston University and at Newman University have the opportunity to gain qualified teacher status (QTS), which is required to teach in UK state schools.

 You should note that acceptance on to the combined honours course at Aston does not guarantee acceptance to transfer to the initial teacher education element of the course administered by Newman, leading to QTS.
 It is a government requirement that all applicants for QTS courses are interviewed to assess their suitability for the teaching profession, and meet all the requirements for entry set by the Teaching Agency.
 However, you will be given support and encouragement in the first and second years to aid your application.